GabeGar/GabeGar/README.md

 - 🤝 Extremely friendly, sociable and highly motivated!

-- 🎮 I love gaming, watching shows and movies.
+- 🎮 I love reading, gaming, watching shows and movies.
 I am also a huge train enthusiast/railfan 🚅 🚆🚂.

 - ⚡ Fun Fact: Fedora by far my favorite Linux distro.
 Using it as a daily driver, specifically for development.